 - Lulu talks about food all the time and talks about going on a diet ... check

 - Stephanie goes home to mooch meals from her parents ... check

 - Ranger calls Stephanie "Babe" and just wants to have sex with her with no commitment ... check

 - Ranger has his employees tail Stephanie to keep her out of trouble ... check

 - Something happens to Stephanie's car so Ranger lends her a nice one ... check

 I liked this book better than the last few.
-It was nice to see Stephanie's dad do more than just grunt, eat, watch TV and watch to kill Grandma.
+It was nice to see Stephanie's dad do more than just grunt, eat, watch TV and want to kill Grandma.
 It's written in first person perspective from Stephanie's point of view.
 There is some swearing and adult situations.
 Since it's basically the same story over and over, though, I stopped buying these books a long time ago and now borrow them from the library.
 It's a mindless familiar read.